 2. Vitoideae Eaton

-Lianes (stout trees, herbs; rootstock swollen), climbing by leaf-opposed stem tendrils, tandrils with 2 branches; (vessels with two diameter classes), (rays heterocellular/homocellular-procumbent); vascular traces arising 3 internodes or so before entering leaf; raphides smooth; (cuticle waxes as tubular rodlets); (more than one bud/node); leaves two-ranked, palmately comound (to simple), lamina teeth with gland broadening distally and with foramen, veins from above and below, (stipules adaxially connate), (not vascularized); K (lacking vascular traces), (C connate by papillae and calyptrate); (tapetum amoeboid); (pollen binucleate); nectary ± annular; G , collateral or superposed, (placentation parietal), (style long), (hollow); micropyle endo(bi)stomal, outer integument 4-7 cells across, inner integument 2-3(-4) cells across, parietal tissue 3-20 cells across, in radial rows, nucellar cap 2-10 cells across; seeds 1-4/fruit; seed coat ingrowths at raphe [seed ± T-shaped in transverse section], with raphides, endotesta palisade ["seed coat with columnar cells"], 1-2 layered; x = 20; nuclear genome size 1Cx = (0.49-)0.68(-0.87) pg.
+Lianes (stout trees, herbs; rootstock swollen), climbing by leaf-opposed stem tendrils, tendrils with 2 branches; (vessels with two diameter classes), (rays heterocellular/homocellular-procumbent); vascular traces arising 3 internodes or so before entering leaf; raphides smooth; (cuticle waxes as tubular rodlets); (more than one bud/node); leaves two-ranked, palmately comound (to simple), lamina teeth with gland broadening distally and with foramen, veins from above and below, (stipules adaxially connate), (not vascularized); K (lacking vascular traces), C (connate by papillae and calyptrate); (tapetum amoeboid); (pollen binucleate); nectary raised annular/cupulat; G , collateral or superposed, (placentation parietal), (style long), (hollow); micropyle endo(bi)stomal, outer integument 4-7 cells across, inner integument 2-3(-4) cells across, parietal tissue 3-20 cells across, in radial rows, nucellar cap 2-10 cells across; seeds 1-4/fruit; seed coat ingrowths at raphe [seed ± T-shaped in transverse section], with raphides, endotesta palisade ["seed coat with columnar cells"], 1-2 layered; x = 20, nuclear genome [1 Cx] = (0.49-)0.68(-0.87) pg.

 Age.
 The age of crown-group Vitoideae is (98.6-)97.2(-95.9) Ma (Hearn et al. 2018), ca 91 Ma (Wen et al. 2013), ca 87 Ma (X.-Q. Liu et al. 2015) or ca 66 Ma (N. Adams et al. 2016: Appendix S8).

-Fruits that can be placed in crown-group Vitaceae, probably in Vitoideae (Indovitis chitaleyae), have recently been found in the Deccan Traps and dated to somewhere around/a little before the K/C boundary ca 66 Ma (Manchester et al. 2013: to 6 seeds/fruit).
+Fruits that can be placed in crown-group Vitaceae, probably in Vitoideae (Indovitis chitaleyae), have recently been found in the Deccan Traps and dated to somewhere around/a little before the K/C boundary ca 66 Ma (Manchester et al. 2013); they have up to 6 seeds/fruit.

 2A.
 Ampelopsideae J. Wen & Z. L. Nie